 - 1/2 teaspoon crushed red chili flakes

-- 1 pound chicken sausage links, thinly sliced (the spinach & feta & the spicy italian from Trader Joe’s are both great!)
+- 1 pound chicken sausage links, thinly sliced (spinach & feta & the spicy italian are my favorite!)

 - 12 ounces baby portobello mushrooms, sliced

 - 5 leaves lacianto kale, ribs removed & shredded (about 2 cups)

 - 2 cups cooked quinoa

 - 2 cups tomato sauce (I love a rich Arrabiata!)

 - for serving: extra crushed red chili flakes, thinly sliced basil, parmesan cheese

 - Cook the aromatics.
 Pour the olive oil into a skillet over medium heat.
 Add in the peppers, onion, chili flakes, & a pinch or two of salt.
 Sauté, stirring occasionally, for about 5 minutes, until softened & translucent.